Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

 source        -- source of underlying data
   'Boynton'      Boynton and Kaiser, Human Color Vision, 2nd edition,
                  pp. 211 and following.
+See intro text above.
 [Default]
+  'RushtonHenryAlt' - Rushton and Henry's other half-bleach constant.
+                 Only available for 'cones'.

 initialFraction -- fraction of input bleached at time zero.
 If
                 empty, steady state fraction bleached is
                 returned.
 Default is empty.

-timeUnits     -- units for time
+timeUnits     -- units for time step on input and output
+  'sec'          seconds
+  'tenth'        tenths of seconds
+  'hundredth'    hundredths of seconds
   'msec'         millseconds [Default]
+  'tenthmsec'     tenths of milliseconds

 05/23/14 dhb  Wrote it.
 05/26/14 dhb  Clean up.